ankitpyc/gdrive-mcp-server/README.md

 -   **File Creation** 📄: Create new files with specified content in a given Google Drive path.
 -   **DOCX File Creation** 📝: Create new `.docx` files with specified content in a given Google Drive path.
 -   **Folder Suggestion** 💡: Suggests a Google Drive folder based on the content name.

+## Project Structure 🏗️

+The project follows a standard Go project layout:

+-   `cmd/server/`: Contains the main application entry point for the MCP server.
+-   `configs/`: Stores configuration files, such as the Google Service Account credentials.
+-   `internal/`: Reserved for private application and library code that should not be imported by other applications.
+-   `pkg/driveapi/`: Contains reusable library code for interacting with the Google Drive API.
+This includes client setup, file operations, folder management, and suggestion logic.

 ## Setup Instructions 🛠️